 I was born on Manhattan’s Upper West Side to a writer father and artist/prima ballerina mother.
 I spent formative years battling culture shock moving between New York and the extreme bucolic splendor of Washington State’s Olympic Peninsula.
-After earning a B.A. from NYU with a major in classical civilization and minors in journalism and art history, which proved excellent for solving crossword puzzles, I worked for the Sackler Foundation cataloging priceless art and antiquities.
-I then started a career in radio and newspapers in Gallup, N.M. that would eventually lead me back to the Pacific Northwest.
+After earning a B.A. from NYU with a major in classical civilization and minors in journalism and art history, which proved excellent for solving crossword puzzles.
+I started a career in radio and newspapers in Gallup, N.M. that would eventually lead me back to the Pacific Northwest.

 There are various jobs I did you won’t see on my resume: waitress, bartender, and owner of a dating service.
 I once lived in tiny cabin on the woods, off the grid, and spent a lot of time figuring out ways not to freeze.
 I froze anyway.